wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 == Upgrade Notice ==

-= 0.6.2 =
+= 0.7.0 =
-Must have upgrade.
-Fixed a critical bug.
-Now you can manage orders too, and in a much better way than WPeC!
-Lite version now also supports inline editing for product name and price.
-Many more enhancements too.
+Customers dashboard added.
+View and search customers.
+Recommended upgrade.

 = 0.6.0 =
 Must have upgrade.
 Now you can manage orders too, and in a much better way than WPeC!
 Lite version now also supports inline editing for product name and price.
 Many more enhancements too.

 = 0.5.7 =